Mean Squared Error (MSE) vs. Mean Squared Logarithmic Error (MSLE): A Guide

 Mean Squared Error (MSE) vs. Mean Squared Logarithmic Error (MSLE)

-Back to the store example.
-Let’s run a quick simulation predicting the sales of individual products for the next period using sales data from the current (previous) period as a feature.
+Let’s use the above example and run a quick simulation predicting the sales of individual products for the next period, using sales data from the current (previous) period as a feature.
 We’ll look at two models, one that’s trained with mean squared error (MSE) and the other mean squared logarithmic error (MSLE).
 The bars show the percentage difference between the results of the two models in terms of their respective error bases.

 mse vs msle bar graph comparison